Motif-aware Attribute Masking for Molecular Graph Pre-training: Appendix

 \subsection{Results}

-We report AUC-ROC of different graph pre-training methods in Table~\ref{tab:1}.
-MoAMa outperforms all previous methods on five out of eight datasets.
-On average, MoAMa outperforms the best baseline method Mole-BERT~\cite{xia2023molebert} by $1.3\%$ and the best contrastive learning methods D-SLA~\cite{Kim2022GraphSL} by $1.4\%$.
-Even without the auxiliary loss $\mathcal{L}_\text{aux}$, our motif-aware masking strategy still maintains a performance improvement of $1.0\%$, which is still competitive with previous methods.
+For the classification tasks, we report AUC-ROC of different graph pre-training methods in Table~\ref{tab:1}.
+MoAMa outperforms all baseline methods on five out of eight datasets.
+On average, MoAMa outperforms the best baseline method Mole-BERT~\citep{xia2023molebert} by $1.3\%$ and the best contrastive learning methods D-SLA~\citep{Kim2022GraphSL} by $1.4\%$.
+For the regression tasks, we report RMSE in Table~\ref{tab:3}.
+MoAMa outperforms all baselines on all three datasets.
+On average, MoAMa outperforms the best baseline MGSSL~\citep{Zhang2021MotifbasedGS} by 0.094.
+It is interesting to note that MGSSL \citep{Zhang2021MotifbasedGS} and MCM \citep{wang2022motifbased}, motif-based works, are two of the more competitive baselines, implying that training models with motif knowledge may lead to better downstream results for regression tasks.